Skip to content

 How to Incorporate This Practice in Your Garden

 You can also designate a section of your garden where you allow all plants to go to seed naturally.
-This area can become a dedicated habitat for wildlife, offering food and shelter throughout the seasons.
+This area can become a dedicated habitat for wildlife, offering food and cover throughout the seasons.
 Consider adding a water feature like a birdbath or shallow dish to provide drinking water for birds and insects.

 Once your garden is in order, share the benefits of this practice with your gardening community!
 You can find many resources online, like the National Wildlife Federation's Native Plant Finder and Garden for Wildlife's Online Store to help you choose plants right for your area.
 By educating others about the importance of leaving native plants intact, you can inspire more gardeners to adopt wildlife-friendly practices.